samecutler/samecutler.github.io/content/publication/kokorev-2023/index.md

   the postulated supermassive black hole seeds and observed quasars.
-In this work, we present a JWST/NIRSpec spectrum from the JWST Cycle 1 UNCOVER Treasury survey of a massive accreting black hole at z = 8.50 displaying a clear broad-line component as inferred from the Hensuremathβ line with FWHM = 3439 ensuremath± 413 km s$^-1$, typical of the broad-line region of an active galactic nucleus (AGN).
+In this work, we present a JWST/NIRSpec spectrum from the JWST Cycle 1 UNCOVER Treasury survey of a massive accreting black hole at z = 8.50 displaying a clear broad-line component as inferred from the Hβ line with FWHM = 3439 ± 413 km s^-1, typical of the broad-line region of an active galactic nucleus (AGN).
 The AGN nature of this object is further supported by high ionization, as inferred from emission lines, and a point-source morphology.
-We compute a black hole mass of $mathrmlog_10(M_mathrmBH/M_ødot )=8.17± 0.42$ and a bolometric luminosity of L $_bol$ åisebox-0.5ex~ 6.6 × 10$^45$ erg s$^-1$.
-These values imply that our object is accreting at i̊sebox-0.5ex~40% of the Eddington limit.
-Detailed modeling of the spectral energy distribution in the optical and near-infrared, together with constraints from ALMA, indicate an upper limit on the stellar mass of $mathrmlog_10(M_* /M_ødot ) 8.7$ , which would lead to an unprecedented ratio of black hole to host mass of at least rs̊ebox-0.5ex~30%.
+We compute a black hole mass of log_10(M_BH/M_⊙)=8.17± 0.42 and a bolometric luminosity of L_bol~6.6 × 10^45 erg s^-1.
+These values imply that our object is accreting at~40% of the Eddington limit.
+Detailed modeling of the spectral energy distribution in the optical and near-infrared, together with constraints from ALMA, indicate an upper limit on the stellar mass of log_10(M_* /M_⊙) 8.7 , which would lead to an unprecedented ratio of black hole to host mass of at least~30%.
 This is orders of magnitude higher compared to the local QSOs but consistent with recent AGN studies at high redshift with JWST.
 This finding suggests that a nonnegligible fraction of supermassive black holes either started out from massive seeds and/or grew at a super-Eddington rate at high redshift.
 Given the predicted number densities of high-z faint AGN, future NIRSpec observations of larger samples will allow us to further investigate galaxy-black hole coevolution in the early Universe.
-publication: '*apjl*'
+publication: '*The Astrophysical Journal Letters*'
 doi: 10.3847/2041-8213/ad037a
 links:
 - name: arXiv